Health in Harmony

 Learn more about Glyphosate.

-The soul microbiome and the gut microbiome exist in a cycle connecting our bodies to the earth beneath our feet.
+The soil microbiome and the gut microbiome exist in a cycle connecting our bodies to the earth beneath our feet.

 From soil, to seed, to food, to gut, to earth again, this continuous loop illustrates how soil health and human health inform one another.
 The widespread decline of soil health, driven by factors such as pesticide use and industrial farming techniques, mirrors the decline of the human gut microbiome, leading to an increase in chronic diseases and weakened immunity in humans.
 Just as the overuse of agricultural chemicals disrupts the balance of microorganisms in the soil, so do environmental toxins and highly processed foods affect the delicate ecosystem within our digestive system.